Pondidum/pondidum.github.io/_posts/2009-05-19-using-laziness.md

 End Using
 </pre>

-I suppose I havenâ€™t saved any typing, but I think it looks better...whether I will actually use it is another matter.
-I might see if itâ€™s possible to extend it to do other things.
+I suppose I haven't saved any typing, but I think it looks better...whether I will actually use it is another matter.
+I might see if it's possible to extend it to do other things.
 On the other hand I might not bother ;\